This entry discusses New York State regulations and the New York State Administrative Code (the "NYCRR").

 VIII.
 Codes Not in the NYCRR

 New York State has adopted several codes published by the International Code Council that are not included in the NYCRR.
 These include the Building Code, Residential Code, Fire Code, Plumbing Code, Mechanical Code, Fuel & Gas Code, Property Maintenance, and Energy Conservation Construction Code.
-The print editions are available from the International Codes Council.
-Electronic editions of the codes in effect in 2007 are available from the Intermedia Design Systems, Inc. (check to make sure they have not been amended or superceded).
-You can get copies of sections from most of the libraries mentioned in this entry.
+Print and electronic editions are available from the International Codes Council.
+You can also get copies of sections from most of the libraries mentioned in this entry.

 IX.
 More Information